Angeslab/Process-Journal/index.md

 - Filmed multiple video clips, showcasing the bracelet’s functionality and user interaction.
 - Began editing footage for the final demonstration video.

-Reflections: This week marked the finale of our design and development process.
+Reflections: This week marked the completion of our design and development process.
 Fixing the LED lights logic and replacing the pulse sensor ensured the prototype functioned as intended.
 Assembling the final bracelet and filming the demonstration helped us reflect on how far the project had come, from just a concept to a working responsive wearable.
 The video will serve as a clear and engaging showcase of our work and its real-world potential.

 <p align="center" style="text-align: center;">
   <img src="images/newcode.png" alt="LEDs" style="display: block; margin-left: auto; margin-right: auto;"/>